wfn Web Function First draft

 error_triple

-EndpointIndicates the endpoint adheres to the error response structure as per the error triple specification.
+EndpointIndicates the endpoint adheres to the error response structure as per the error specification.

 bearer_auth